Does winter still have a closing act for the D.C. area?

 Next Monday is when things could turn a little interesting and, for those who are over winter weather, disheartening.
 While models still show a range of possibilities, highs could get stuck in the 40s.
 Not only that, the American model is hinting that we could see a mix of rain, sleet and snow, as high pressure to the north feeds cold air south at the same time that moisture streams in from the west.

-The European model doesn’t hold the cold air in as long as the American one does and delays the onset of any precipitation until it’s too warm for anything but rain.
+The European model does not hold the cold air in as long as the American one does and delays the onset of any precipitation until it is too warm for anything but rain.
 Regardless of whichever model is right, early next week will probably bring periods of raw, chilly weather.

 We’ve seen snow well into March a few times in recent years

-If we were to manage some flakes early next week or even later, it wouldn’t be that unusual.
-In recent years, we’ve seen snow in mid- to late March on several occasions, and even substantial accumulation.
+If we were to manage some flakes early next week or even later, it would not be that unusual.
+In recent years, we have seen snow in mid- to late March on several occasions, and even substantial accumulation.

 As Ian Livingston posted last week, March is the one month of the year that has seen its average snowfall increase in the past decade.